 The class teacher must mark the roll before going on an excursion and send the roll and a detailed class list to the office.

-All teachers attending the excursion must be given a copy of their class list.
+All teachers attending the excursion must have a copy of their class list, excursion rolls are to be printed from Sentral, and these include relevant Medical information for each student attending.

-Students must be given their name tag with medical information on the back.
-Name tags must be worn on their tops in a visible location.

 The following must be taken by the teachers on an excursion;

 Permission notices which have been signed by parents or guardians.
 (A doctor will need to sight this in case of an emergency procedure on a student).
 No students are allowed to go on an excursion without a signed consent form.